-Here are some dental implant FAQs to give you a better idea of what they are and how they work.
+Here are some FAQs to give you a better idea of what they are and the benefits of dental implants

 What are Dental Implants?